This post may contain affiliate links.

 - Pasta alla Boscaiola – creamy mushroom and bacon pasta, made with fresh thyme and parsley.

-- Shrimp Piccata Pasta – made with fresh parsley and easy to make in one pot, in just 20 minutes!
+- Shrimp Piccata Pasta – easy to make in one pot, in just 20 minutes!

-- Creamy Vegetarian Tortellini Soup – this fan favorite is made with fresh basil in just 15 minutes!
+- Creamy Vegetarian Tortellini Soup – this fan favorite is made in just 15 minutes!

-- Easy Bolognese Meat Sauce – made with fresh basil, this classic Italian sauce is delicious served with pappardelle or spaghetti noodles!
+- Easy Bolognese Meat Sauce – this classic Italian sauce is delicious served with pappardelle or spaghetti noodles!

 - 8 ounces angel hair pasta